Decisiv/styled-components-modifiers/README.md

 ### Applying Modifiers

 Applying modifiers when rendering the component is as simple as providing a `modifiers` prop.
-The value of this prop can be one either a string, an array of strings.
+The value of this prop can be either a string or an array of strings.
 Each string value should correspond to keys in the modifier configuration object applied to the component.